The-Portal-Bot/Documentation/portal-website/src/pages/help.md

 4. Music player that is clean and clutter free
 5. Portal will keep you up to speed, with voice announcements
 6. Get the latest on the corona virus and current weather
-7. Spotify / Announcement / URL-only channels
+7. Ignored / Announcement / URL-only channels

 ---